brianutaustin/lariat-noisetpc/README.txt

       if he's busy, I can help you on this.)

       - Remember to change the location of the list in the "SN.cpp", line 56.

+C. Make changes to the code
+    - So, everything that you want to change should be in "SN.h".
+The class WireAnalysis contains data structures and functions to analyze an individual wire.

+      It's kind of dumb design in overall, but the idea is that if I don't want to analyze the whole 480 wires in the TPC, I just need to change a line of code in the "SN.cpp".

+    - The function "MakeWireHistogram" creates the histogram of charge collect on a wire in all the event in the list.
+Because the list we consider here only contains empty events, the histogram contains just pedestal.
+So if your look at the histogram and see two peaks, that means we've seen a pedestal drift of the TPC wire.

+    - The function "PlotWireVsRun" creates the plot that you suggested to me: to see at which runs number the drift in the pedestal happened.

+D. Example Data
+    - I already create the ./data folder and the list file.
+You can try to run the code now.

+    - I commented out the lines from 54-60 in "SN.cpp" and added two line under it.
+      This means, now, I analyze only the wire number 13, which is the Induction wire number 13.
+Then I make the histogram for that wire.

+    - The data list now contains only one empty event, so there will be no other peak.
+      You can add more data.

+ENJOY IT!
+I will try to make it more elaborated next time.